19-1-skku-oss/2019-1-OSS-E2/README.md

 <img src="https://user-images.githubusercontent.com/42231056/59091570-96142a80-894a-11e9-9b27-85c000ccbb65.png" width="400"></left>
 <img src="https://user-images.githubusercontent.com/42231056/59092217-f6f03280-894b-11e9-84b7-879da3a20a85.png" width="400"></right>
 **The example of Pull request 'bulls and cows'**

 ### Projects
+You can check the flow of tasks in progress, completed tasks, and tasks in the process of modification in this project.
 - [Overview of this Project](https://github.com/19-1-skku-oss/2019-1-OSS-E2/projects/3)
 - [Progress of this Project](https://github.com/19-1-skku-oss/2019-1-OSS-E2/projects/2)

 ### Wiki
+You can find informations about the members who are working on this project, what contribution they have made, and how the project is progressing over time.
 * [Home](https://github.com/19-1-skku-oss/2019-1-OSS-E2/wiki)
 	* [Individual activities by period](https://github.com/19-1-skku-oss/2019-1-OSS-E2/wiki/Individual-activities-by-period)
 	* [member's information](https://github.com/19-1-skku-oss/2019-1-OSS-E2/wiki/member's-information)
 	* [Individual parts of contributing to a project](https://github.com/19-1-skku-oss/2019-1-OSS-E2/wiki/Individual-parts-of-contributing-to-a-project)

 ### Insights
+You can check the statistical figures associated with this project.

 # Individual activities by period
 ## 2019, May 7 ~ May 27